wrestlingcarbonapple/dbash/README.md

 ![image](https://github.com/user-attachments/assets/39756b2a-d212-456e-bcfc-396d81784f2d)

-Select the container you with to connect to and press <Enter>.
-If you have regrets, press <ESC> or power off your computer to exit.
+Select the container you with to connect to and press <kbd>Enter</kbd>.
+If you have regrets, press <kbd>ESC</kbd> or power off your computer to exit.